VirtualForgeGmbH/hascar/README.md

 SAR files can contain transport files that are wrapped inside PAT (patch) files.
 Since hascar 0.2.2.0 the option -p is offered, that will try to automatically detect PAT files.
-If such a file is detected and the -p flg is set, the transport file contained in the PAT file is extracted.
+If such a file is detected and the -p flag is set, the transport file contained in the PAT file is extracted.